 Miss Hall (3H)

-Science: The topics covered in Y3 are -
+Science: The curriculum areas covered in Y3 are:

-Homework: In addition to regular reading, your child will have 2 homework tasks per week which consist of ten spellings - which follow a spelling pattern - and a Times Tables/related division facts focus.
-The children stick their spellings and tables lists into the front of their Homework book on a Monday morning and are tested on them the following Monday - which they record in the back of the Homework book so that parents can keep track of how their child is doing.
-The children self-mark their own spellings and tables tests in red pen: this gives the children instant feedback and involves them actively in the learning process, helping them to assess their own strengths and begin to identify the areas which they need to work on next.
-Spellings and times tables are also practised in school during the normal school day.
-Tables facts need to be recalled very quickly rather than worked out: your child may not necessarily move on to a new table each week but rather repeat a set of facts until their speedy mental recall has improved.
+Homework: In addition to regular reading, your child will have 2 homework tasks per week which consist of a set of spellings that follow a phonic focus or spelling pattern, and a focus Times Table with its related division facts.
+Spelling lists will be posted on Google Classroom each Monday (paper copies will be provided for children without access to Google Classroom) and a new times table list, if appropriate, will be stuck into the front of your child's Homework book on a Monday morning.
+This gives your child the whole week to practise spellings and times tables at home, as well as in school.
+The children will be tested on their spellings and tables the following Monday and this is recorded in the back of the Homework book so that parents can keep track of how their child is faring.
+The children self-mark their own spellings and tables tests in red pen: this gives the children instant feedback and involves them actively in the learning process, encouraging them to assess their own strengths and identify the areas on which they need to work next.

-In addition your child might be asked to do a small project at home now and again, such as researching a new topic or making something linked to a particular area of learning.
-Further information will be sent out in due course.
+In addition, your child will be asked to do one homework task each term in researching, creating and presenting a project linked to a particular area of learning.
+Information regarding the first project, about a family tree, will be sent out in due course.

 · Children need to bring a water bottle filled with fresh water every day.